 • Pre-booked private transfer$0 600 to 1,000: Worth booking ahead for groups

 The Yao Noi infrastructure is sparse compared to Phuket or Krabi.
 There are no big-brand supermarkets, no ATMs cluster, limited international cuisine.
 Travelers should arrive with cash for small purchases and not expect 24-hour services.
 The trade is the quiet.
-Most of the island sees no tourist traffic at all.
+Most of the island sees no tourist traffic at all, which is exactly why the slow-island crowd keeps coming back for the rice paddies, the rubber smallholdings, and the empty east-coast beaches.

 Best booking window and the resort-pickup math